Local Information Assisted Attention-free Decoder for Audio Captioning: Proposed Method

-Note that, each $\exp(z_{n,l})$ which is not in the window for the local region, has the value as 1 (i.e., $\exp(0)=1$).
-Therefore, $\mathbf{Z}$ can learn local information, while allowing the LAC module to retain the global information by the Transformer.
-In summary, the LAC module can model both the global and local information to predict captions.
+Note that, when $z_{n,l}$ is not within the window for the local region, $\exp(f_{\mathcal{L}}(z_{n,l}))$ has the value as 1 (i.e., $\exp(0)=1$).
+Therefore, $\mathbf{Z}$ can learn local information (i.e., $f_{\mathcal{L}}(z_{n,l})=z_{n,l}$), while allowing the LAC module to retain the global information by the Transformer (i.e., $f_{\mathcal{L}}(z_{n,l})=0$).
+In summary, the LAC module can model both the global and local information for caption prediction.
+Finally, the output feature of LAC is calculated as follows